vedi/restifizer/README.md

 If it's defined, it runs immediately before `assignFields`, and has the same params.
 You can use it to define what the params will be set.

+#### beforeSave

+`beforeSave: function (doc, req, res, callback)`

+Handler, called when you change existing instance of your resource after all assignments are already done, but immediately before saving it to your database

 #### afterSave

 `afterSave: function (doc, req, res, callback)`